List of Hong Kong national security cases: HKCTU (31 March 2022)

 HKCTU members voted to disband the union on 3 October 2021.

-The Hong Kong Confederation of Trade Unions (HKCTU), a pro-democracy union coalition disbanded in October 2021, was raided and four former leaders were brought in for questioning by the NSD, including Lee Cheuk-yan, former MP jailed for illegal assembly.
+The Hong Kong Confederation of Trade Unions (HKCTU), a pro-democracy union coalition disbanded in October 2021, was raided and four former leaders were brought in for questioning by the NSD, including Lee Cheuk-yan, former MP imprisoned for illegal assembly.
 Media reports said the union had allegedly refused to comply with a police request for information based on the Societies Ordinance.
 They said the force had applied for warrants to search premises related to the organisation.
 Three were later charged under the Societies Ordinance and got a fine of HKD$8,000.

 On 22 March, four former members of HKCTU, including ex-chairman Joe Wong, ex-vice-chairman Leo Tang, and former committee members Denny To and Shek Pui-yin, were taken by the NSD to assist an investigation.
 The police reportedly confiscated their phones and computers, while the four were released hours later.
 Tang only revealed the probe was related to the national security law.

 Joe Wong and Denny To later filed an application to the police on 11 April to host a Labour Day rally, but was scrapped two week later after Wong was said to have taken away for four hours.
 To claimed Wong was not arrested but had experienced an "emotional meltdown" and was under tremendous pressure, and cited the national security law for not being able to reveal more information.
 Security Secretary Chris Tang did not clarify whether the NSD had spoken to Wong, but saying cancellation is responsible if the organisers were incapable of ensuring the safety of the public event.

 Handover anniversary (1 July 2022)

-Amid the anniversary of Hong Kong handover and the planned visit by Xi Jinping, the NSD arrested nine people in the week before 1 July.
+Amid the anniversary of the Hong Kong handover and the planned visit by Xi Jinping on this occasion, the NSD arrested nine people in the week before 1 July.
 The political sensitivity was unprecedentedly high before the day.
 The NSD met several pro-democracy groups, including the League of Social Democrats (LSD) on 28 June, which then announced not to hold any protest on 1 July, the first time in 25 years since Hong Kong was placed under Chinese rule.
 Nevertheless, the NSD still searched the homes of Raphael Wong, chairman of LSD, and six other LSD members were watched and followed by the NSD.
 Secretary-general Avery Ng wrote on 29 June that he was "imprisoned", without giving further details but stating later that he was not under house arrest.
 The Hong Kong Public Opinion Research Institute delayed their announcement of polling result on the level of support rate of the government, which they said was "in response to suggestions from relevant government department(s) after their risk assessment".
 Local newspaper Ming Pao reported that the department in question was the NSD.